Andrew He: Background

 He was born in 1997.
 Starting from sixth grade, he participated in various mathematics competitions such as the American Mathematics Competitions, the American Invitational Mathematics Examination, the United States of America Mathematical Olympiad and HMMT.
 In many of them, he placed in the top 20 overall.
+He attended the Math Olympiad Program.

 He attended Monta Vista High School in Cupertino, California from 2011 to 2015.
 During his time there, he started competitive programming in 2012.
-He won two gold medals at the International Olympiad in Informatics in 2014 and 2015.
+He won two gold medals at the International Olympiad in Informatics (IOI) in 2014 and 2015.

 He attended Massachusetts Institute of Technology, where he graduated in 2019 with a Bachelor of Science in Math and Computer science.
 He was part of the MIT team which participated in the International Collegiate Programming Contest that won a silver medal in 2016, coming sixth place overall, and then a gold medal in 2019, coming second place overall.

 He has achieved significant success in competitive programming, where he won the 2021 Facebook Hacker Cup.
 Other accomplishments include winning the 2017 Distributed Code Jam, achieving third place in the Facebook Hacker Cup in 2018 and 2020, achieving third place in the Google Code Jam in 2019 and 2020 and being runner-up in the 2020 Topcoder Open Algorithm contest.

-He has worked as an intern for Addepar, Dropbox, and Cruise.
-Since July 2019, he has been working as a software engineer at Impira, a machine learning and artificial intelligence software company.
+He currently works at Cognition AI, an artificial intelligence company founded by IOI gold medalists.